 FOLD brings forward the best in Latvian and foreign creative industries to help discover, understand, learn and collaborate.
 FOLD focuses on design and design thinking.
 FOLD was launched in April 2013 as a merger of three long–lived self–initiated projects — «DesignBlog», «Plikums» and «Fine Young Urbanists».

 Architect and urbanist who has also tried her hand at graphic design and illustration.
 She has written on city and architecture both for online and printed media.

 Veronika Viļuma — editor

 When writing for herself and for others, Veronika combines the knowledge acquired in art history studies with an innate passion for journalism.
-Veronika curates the content and leads the team of FOLD.
+Veronika curates the content and coordinates the contributors of FOLD.

 Architect and urbanist Evelīna Ozola, head and co–founder of «Asketic» design studio Miķelis Baštiks, author of website building tools «Berta» and «Froont» Sandijs Ruļuks, lawyer Ilze Peipiņa, architect and urbanist Toms Kokins, head of graphic design studio «Associates, Partners et Sons» Edgars Zvirgzdiņš.

 Postal address: Andrejostas iela 1A–2, Riga, LV–1045, Latvia.

 To submit your work, enquire about advertising or simply say hello, send us a message to firstname.lastname@example.org.